eyob721/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

     -   a function that locates a character in a string.
 Similar to the string function strchr().
 -   3-strspn.c
     -   a function that gets the length of a prefix substring.
 Similar to the string function strspn().
+-   4-strpbrk.c
+    -   a function that searches a string for any of a set of bytes.
+Similar to the string function strpbrk().

 ## Advanced